Chapter Seven · Practical Steps

 | Ally Bank | Any age (custodial) | Custodial savings | No |

-This is the most important step.
 Parents who automate contributions save an average of 3 to 4 times more than those who deposit manually.
-Even $25 per month on autopilot builds significant savings over a decade.
-Set up the automatic transfer on the day you open the account.
-At $50/month starting at birth with 3.5% APY, your child will have approximately $12,400 by age 18.
-Use our savings growth calculator to model your specific scenario.
+Even $25 a month on autopilot builds significant savings over a decade.
+At $50/month from birth at 3.5% APY, your child will have approximately $12,400 by age 18.
+Use our savings growth calculator to model your scenario.

 Choosing by rate alone